In this video, we answer some common questions about copyright:

 Just because you purchased content doesn't mean that you own the rights to upload it to YouTube.
 Even if you give the copyright owner credit, posting videos that include content you purchased may still violate copyright law.

-Additionally, just because you recorded something yourself does not always mean you own all rights to upload it to YouTube.
-If what you recorded includes someone else's copyrighted content, such as copyrighted music playing in the background, then you would still need to get permission from the appropriate rights owners.
+Also, just because you recorded something yourself does not always mean you own all rights to upload it to YouTube.
+If your recording includes someone else's copyrighted content, like copyrighted music playing in the background, you’ll still need permission from the appropriate rights owners.

-No, you cannot.
-You are required to identify any allegedly infringing content by its video URL.
+No, you can't.
+You're required to identify any allegedly infringing content by its video URL.

 Here's how to get a video's URL: